kubenet-dev/docs/docs/02-examples/05_defaultnetwork.md

 # Default Network

-The default network is acting as the underlay, the network that interconnects all the devices.
+In this exercise we create the default network.
+The default network is your underlay network configuration, the network that interconnects all the devices.
 Looking at the configuration it looks really slim.
-The reason is that this leverages the parameters setup in the previous step.
+The reason is that this leverages the parameters setup in the previous step [network config][network config].

 /// details | Default Network